Google let a fake AdBlock Plus extension sneak past its vetting processes and into the official Web Store for the Chrome browser.

 — SwiftOnSecurity (@SwiftOnSecurity) October 9, 2017

-SwiftOnSecurity noted that fake extensions appear to get past Chrome’s bouncers and into the Google Web Store, which “smear” the efforts of developers to encourage the use of their legitimate extensions, white the spoofed extensions damage their good reputations.
+SwiftOnSecurity noted that fake extensions appear to get past Chrome’s bouncers and into the Google Web Store, which “smear” the efforts of developers to encourage the use of their legitimate extensions as the spoofed extensions damage their good reputations.

 How much trouble the fake AdBlock extension has caused has yet to be seen, but it’s worrying how spammers and cyber criminals can fairly easily spoof legitimate apps and trick people into downloading them due to how legitimate they initially appear to be.